KDS - Cosmetics, chemical disinfectants and surface active agents

 7) etc.

-Using this European Standard, it is possible to determine the bactericidal or fungicidal or yeasticidal activity of the undiluted product.
-As three concentrations are tested, in the active to non active range, dilution of the product is required and, therefore, the product forms a homogeneous stable preparation in hard water.
+Using this document, it is possible to determine the bactericidal and/or yeasticidal and/or fungicidal activity of the undiluted product.
+As three concentrations are tested, in the active to non-active range, dilution of the product is required and, therefore, the product forms a homogeneous stable preparation in hard water.

 EN 14885 specifies in detail the relationship of the various tests to one another and to use recommendations.